Isidro-Zertucha/Fish-OhMyPosh-Automated-Installation-and-Copy-PATH-From-Bash-Scripts/README.md

 - Downloads Oh My Posh themes
 - Configures Oh My Posh in your PowerShell profile with the kushal theme

+#### 4. Font Validation Script (Windows)

+The `validate-fonts.ps1` PowerShell script:
+- Checks if Nerd Fonts are properly installed and available to terminals
+- Helps troubleshoot font availability issues
+- Provides instructions for setting up fonts in different terminals

+#### 5. Oh My Posh Initialization Fix (Windows)

+The `fix-ohmyposh-init.ps1` PowerShell script:
+- Fixes the Get-PSReadLineKeyHandler error that appears on PowerShell startup
+- Updates the PowerShell profile with a more compatible initialization
+- Ensures Oh My Posh works properly with different PSReadLine versions

 ## Available Themes

 The scripts install the kushal theme by default, but Oh My Posh offers many other themes.
 You can browse all available themes at [Oh My Posh Themes](https://ohmypo.sh/docs/themes#kushal).
 After installation, you can change to a different theme by modifying your shell configuration file with your preferred theme from the gallery.